 5 Tips to Making Hydration a Habit

-Remember, everybody is different and you can be over hydrated.
-If you’re running to the bathroom frequently or your urine is clear, you are likely drinking too much water, which can be just as harmful, if not more harmful to athletes than being dehydrated.
+Remember, everybody is different, and you can also over-hydrate.
+If you’re running to the bathroom frequently or your urine is clear, you may be drinking too much water.